“I hope it doesn’t rain too hard,” Shu-Huei said, shivering as we boarded a water taxi to Chinatown on Saturday. The thunder boomed.

 The air in Chicago was much cooler after the thunderstorm and the baby’s curly hair turned into frizz.
 There’s no good dim sum in the small town in Oregon where we live.
 The last time I had good Chinese food was three years ago, with Shu-Huei.
 This is why it’s good to be broke and barely ever go out to eat.
 When you do, the meal is truly memorable.

 Ready to eat chicken feet?
 Have you eaten any really strange (to you) foods?
 Have your kids?
-More about kids and adventurous eating later this week when I’ll be posting do’s and don’t’s of going out to eat with kids.
+More about kids and adventurous eating in this post on the do’s and don’t’s of going out to eat with kids.